MP Estate Planning UK

 Assessing Value of Foreign Assets

-To accurately assess the value of foreign assets for inheritance tax purposes, executors need to consider the value of these assets at the date of the deceased’s death.
+To accurately assess the value of foreign assets for IHT purposes, executors must establish the value of each asset as at the date of the deceased’s death.
 This includes:

 How Inheritance Tax Applies